createdbypete/createdbypete.com/_posts/articles/2012-08-27-ruby-on-rails-development-with-mac-os-x-mountain-lion.markdown

 An alternative to ```rbenv``` is [rvm](https://rvm.io/) the idea behind them both is the same but I find working with ```rbenv``` more comfortable but that maybe because I haven't spent much time with ```rvm```.

-If you're just starting out don't worry there's alot to take in, start off with this setup and you'll find your sweet spot as you get more experienced.
+If you're just starting out don't worry there's a lot to take in, start off with this setup and you'll find your sweet spot as you get more experienced.